MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### 2020

+- Auxiliary Training: Towards Accurate and Robust Models. [[paper]](https://openaccess.thecvf.com/content_CVPR_2020/html/Zhang_Auxiliary_Training_Towards_Accurate_and_Robust_Models_CVPR_2020_paper.html)
+  - Linfeng Zhang, Muzhou Yu, Tong Chen, Zuoqiang Shi, Chenglong Bao, Kaisheng Ma. *CVPR 2020*
+  - Digest: In this paper, we propose a novel training method via introducing the auxiliary classifiers for training on corrupted samples, while the clean samples are normally trained with the primary classifier.

+- Improving robustness against common corruptions by covariate shift adaptation. [[paper]](https://arxiv.org/abs/2006.16971) [[code]](https://github.com/bethgelab/robustness)
+  - Steffen Schneider, Evgenia Rusak, Luisa Eck, Oliver Bringmann, Wieland Brendel, Matthias Bethge.
+  - Digest: We here argue that popular benchmarks to measure model robustness against common corruptions (like ImageNet-C) underestimate model robustness in many (but not all) application scenarios.
+The key insight is that in many scenarios, multiple unlabeled examples of the corruptions are available and can be used for unsupervised online adaptation.

+- Beyond accuracy: quantifying trial-by-trial behaviour of CNNs and humans by measuring error consistency. [[paper]](https://arxiv.org/abs/2006.16736) [[code]](https://github.com/wichmann-lab/error-consistency)
+  - Robert Geirhos, Kristof Meding, Felix A. Wichmann.
+  - Digest: Here we introduce trial-by-trial error consistency, a quantitative analysis for measuring whether two decision making systems systematically make errors on the same inputs.
+Making consistent errors on a trial-by-trial basis is a necessary condition if we want to ascertain similar processing strategies between decision makers.

+- The Many Faces of Robustness: A Critical Analysis of Out-of-Distribution Generalization. [[paper]](https://arxiv.org/abs/2006.16241) [[dataset]](https://github.com/hendrycks/imagenet-r)
+  - Dan Hendrycks, Steven Basart, Norman Mu, Saurav Kadavath, Frank Wang, Evan Dorundo, Rahul Desai, Tyler Zhu, Samyak Parajuli, Mike Guo, Dawn Song, Jacob Steinhardt, Justin Gilmer.
+  - Digest: We introduce three new robustness benchmarks consisting of naturally occurring distribution changes in image style, geographic location, camera operation, and more.
+Using our benchmarks, we take stock of previously proposed hypotheses for out-of-distribution robustness and put them to the test.

 - ObjectNet Dataset: Reanalysis and Correction. [[paper]](https://arxiv.org/abs/2004.02042) [[code]](https://github.com/aliborji/ObjectNetReanalysis)
   - Ali Borji.
   - Digest: We highlight a major problem with their work which is applying object recognizers to the scenes containing multiple objects rather than isolated objects.
 The latter results in around 20-30% performance gain using our code.
 Compared with the results reported in the ObjectNet paper, we observe that around 10-15 % of the performance loss can be recovered, without any test time data augmentation.